MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/assign-teams-add-on-licenses.md

 - If you're using on-premises Public Switched Telephone Network (PSTN) connectivity for users, you only need to assign a Teams Phone Standard license.
 Do NOT assign a Calling Plan license.

-- After assigning a Microsoft Calling Plan to a user, it can take up to 24 hours before they will see the dial pad in their Teams client.
-If the dial pad is not shown in 24 hours, check your [dial pad configuration](../dial-pad-configuration.md).
+- After assigning a Microsoft Calling Plan to a user, it can take up to 24 hours before they'll see the dial pad in their Teams client.
+If the dial pad isn't shown in 24 hours, check your [dial pad configuration](../dial-pad-configuration.md).
 If necessary, you can also [contact support](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 - You'll get an error message if you haven't purchased the correct number of licenses.
 If you need to buy more Calling Plan licenses, choose the option to buy more.